 Dr. Zunckel will now do a baseline assessment, and then formulate the second workshop.
 The process needs to be completed by May.
 He also said they will try to elevate this matter to provincial and national levels.

-Although I left the meeting feeling somewhat hopeful that this matter will finally get the attention it deserves, TATIB members seemed more sceptical.
+Although I left the meeting feeling somewhat hopeful that this matter will finally get the attention it deserves, TATIB members seemed more skeptical.

 Residents’ names have been withheld to protect their identities.